opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

    (https://checkstyle.sourceforge.io/checks/modifier/modifierorder.html)
 -  do not use underscores (_) in identifiers, as they trigger warnings with JDK8
 -  Uppercase " *static final Logger LOG = ...* " (See 5.2.4 examples)
+-  prefer immutability: mark method parameters and local variables as ``final`` where practical

 Checkstyle
 ==========